WHEN SHE WINS, EVERYONE DOES

 WE NEED MORE WOMEN IN PUBLIC OFFICE

-It is no longer okay to rank 48 out of 50 States.
-In Georgia, no women currently hold any of the 13 statewide offices and all but one of the 16 U.S. representatives are men.
+In Georgia, only one office out of the 13 statewide offices is currently held by a woman.
+All but one of the 16 U.S. representatives are men.
 No woman has ever been elected to the U.S. Senate or served as Governor of Georgia.
-Women comprise 26% of the state house, which is average for the U.S., but not good enough for us.
+Women comprise 30.5% of the state house, which is slightly above average for the U.S., but not good enough for us.

 Women leaders are highly effective and provide needed perspective.
 Electing more will better utilize the best and brightest minds to develop effective policy, foster collaboration across party lines, and improve decisions about laws that impact all of us, every day.
 When we elevate women to higher office, we elevate our society as a whole to become more just, balanced and democratic.